NolanChan/GrowlVoiceWorkflow/README.txt

 Hi everyone,

 I've created a GrowlVoice Alfred Workflow.
-It honestly doesn't save you that much time, since opening GrowlVoice takes about half a second with a shortcut, but things are always more fun to do in Alfred!
+With this workflow, you can pull your Google Voice Contacts from off your online account, and easily search through them in your alfred search bar.

 So down to business: